canro91/canro91.github.io/_posts/2021-09-06-MondayLinks.md

 cover: Cover.png
 ---

 Today I want to start a new series: Monday Links.
 I want to share interesting and worth-sharing blog posts, articles or anything I read online in the last month or two.
-You may find them interesting too.
+You may find them interesting and instructive too.

 ## Farmers always Worked From Home